adrelanos/aeternity-wiki/API-Commands.md

 ***

-+ This document well be edited this moment (22.May.2017) by @zwilla and is a port of the All Commands Documentation
++ This document well be edited this moment (22.May.2017) by @zwilla and is a part of the All Commands Documentation

 Please Stop deleting it.